arabellas-craft/arabellas-craft.github.io/_posts/2025-12-28-sigil-making.md

 Repeated letters removed: "T S M Y W L F N D R K J"

 Now arrange these letters into an abstract symbol.
 Combine them, overlap them, rotate them.
 The letters become raw material for a design.
-You might stack the T on the S, weave the M through the Y, turn the W sideways and merge it with the L.
+Stack the T on the S, weave the M through the Y, turn the W sideways and merge it with the L.

 The symbol should be abstract enough that you won't immediately recognize what it represents when you see it later.
 This prevents your conscious mind from jumping in with commentary during charging.